Home K Hard Water Causes

 1. Our core technology has a twin catalytic effect.
 The first is the shape which creates turbulence and a very small pressure drop (much less than a softener).
 Pressure drops create limescale.

-2. The second effect is the alloy acting as a battery, generating a very small electrical current as water makes contact with the alloy.
+2. The second effect is the alloy acts as a battery, generating a very small electrical current as water makes contact with the alloy.

 3. The electric current creates the condition needed to rearrange the limescale molecule to a benign soft non-bonding crystal.